xybor/xyplatform/README.md

 # List of libraries

+1. Package [xycache](./xycache) provides cache management.

-1. Package [xycond](./xycond) supports to assert or expect many conditions.
+2. Package [xycond](./xycond) supports to assert or expect many conditions.

-2. Package [xyerror](./xyerror) defines error type used in xyplatform.
+3. Package [xyerror](./xyerror) defines error type used in xyplatform.

-3. Package [xylock](./xylock) defines wrapper types of sync mutex, rwmutex, and semaphore.
+4. Package [xylock](./xylock) defines wrapper types of sync mutex, rwmutex, and semaphore.

-4. Package [xylog](./xylog) is a logging module based on the design of python logging.
+5. Package [xylog](./xylog) is a logging module based on the design of python logging.

-5. Package [xysched](./xysched) supports to schedule future tasks with a simple syntax.
+6. Package [xysched](./xysched) supports to schedule future tasks with a simple syntax.

-6. Package [xyselect](./xyselect) defines custom select statements.
+7. Package [xyselect](./xyselect) defines custom select statements.

 # Retracted versions